 Just a few more days until we’re celebrating St. Patrick’s Day!
-I’ll admit I don’t go all out for the holiday but I sure do love A few good St. Patrick’s Day recipes.
-My guy always requests a traditional corned beef and cabbage dinner.
-Sometimes I put my own spin on it…hello Corned Beef Cabbage Rolls!
-The extra corned beef is perfect for making an easy St. Patrick’s Day appetizer of Irish Potato Bites.
+I’ll admit I don’t go all out for the holiday but I sure do love a few good St. Patrick’s Day recipes.
+My guy always requests a traditional corned beef and cabbage dinner but sometimes I like to put my own spin on it…hello Corned Beef Cabbage Rolls!

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!